 "I could really do with a hug right now"

 "I just need a few minutes by myself"

 "Please would you make that phone-call for me, I can't face it right now"

-"Please will you just listen to me telling you about my fears.
-I know you want to comfort me with solutions and platitudes, but all I want to do right now is get it off my chest"
+"Please will you just listen to my telling you about my fears.
+I know you want to comfort me with solutions and platitudes, but all I want to do right now is get it off my chest."